YarikChekin/ClosetCurator/README.md

 ## Key Features Implementation

 ### SwiftData Models
-The app uses SwiftData for persistence, with `ClothingItem` and `Outfit` as the main model objects with bidirectional relationships.
+The app uses SwiftData for persistence, with models including `ClothingItem`, `Outfit`, `StylePreference`, `StyleBoard`, `StyleBoardItem`, and `StyleFeedback` with appropriate relationships.

 ### Image Processing
-`ImageService` handles saving and retrieving images for clothing items.
+`ImageService` handles saving and retrieving images for clothing items and style boards.

 ### ML Classification
-`ClothingDetectionService` provides basic clothing item detection (currently uses mock data, but can be extended to use a real ML model).
+`ClothingDetectionService` provides clothing item detection, while `StyleAnalysisService` analyzes style elements in images.

 ### Weather-Based Recommendations
 The app filters outfits based on temperature suitability using the `WeatherService`.

+### Style Preference Learning
+The style system allows users to:
+- Create style boards from screenshots and images
+- Analyze styles using AI to extract colors, patterns, and clothing types
+- Receive personalized recommendations that gradually expand style comfort zones
+- Provide feedback to improve future recommendations

 ## Development Setup